Thinking of buying a vinyl record player? Read my advantages and disadvantages from first hand experience.

 Beautiful additional furniture

 Not all vinyl record players are created equal.
 Some are just prettier than others.
 You can get those portable vinyl players which come in a suitcase from Urban Outfitters, but I’ve read they don’t last very long and can even damage your records.
+Someone from What Hi-Fi said they were gifted a cheap turntable and it ruined Christmas.
 There’s a reason why they are cheap I guess.

 My Project Elemental was only £160.
 Okay, that’s double the price of some portable vinyl players, but I’ve read it’s the best budget vinyl player around.
 While it doesn’t have all the frills of the more expensive models, it’s better quality in terms of sound and build.
 In fact, I love it’s simplicity and minimalism.
 Even the rather basic drive belt.
 I chose a fiery red to give it a bit or personality.